 In SHEB and other HEV application, there are a few complete charge/discharge cycles is applied to the battery.
 Therefore, it is difficult to estimate the battery cycle life.
 In this paper, a charge/discharge cycle counting method is utilized to estimate the Lithium battery cycle life [21], as the "cycle count".
 This method can count the half charge/discharge cycles with widespread DoD ranges, similar to some methods for Lead-acid batteries [22].
-By utilizing this criterion, an estimation of replacement cost of the Lithium battery in real driving cycles is obtained.
-The main purpose of the PDCSs of the HESS is reducing the deep Depth of Discharge (DoD) cycles and the current fluctuations of the battery in comparison with an ESS.
+By utilizing this criterion, an estimation of replacement cost of the observed by Ramadass et.al [24].
+Therefore, the "sum of over-continuous current" can indicate the high current stress of the battery, which reduces the battery main purpose of the PDCSs of the HESS is reducing the deep Depth of Discharge (DoD) cycles and the current fluctuations of the battery in comparison with the battery lifetime.
+Generally, batteries discharged at higher currents have lower discharge capacities [23].